gard-projects/machine-learning/LinearRegression/README.md

 Mathematically we can represent these matrices as the following: \
 ![X_features](x_features.png) ![y_matrix](y_matrix.png) ![theta_matrix](theta_matrix.png) \

-The exponent of each element does **not denote x raised to some power i**, but represents all the values of the predictors at a specific row.
+The exponent of each element does **not denote x raised to some power i**, but represents all the values of the predictors at a specific row in some matrix.
 These values are represented as a some collection (like an array or tuple).
 For the training dataset we have: \
 $x^{(1)} = [24]$ and $y^{(1)} = [21.54945196]$ \
 $x^{(2)} = [50]$ and $y^{(2)} = [47.46446305]$ \
 $x^{(4)} = [38]$ and $y^{(4)} = [36.58639803]$